akshayvadher/okr/readme.md

 - [ ] If using a big object pool and calculating upfront is costly
 - [ ] First DB query is slow (Like 1 whole second)
+- [ ] Is PgLite and Drizzle a good choice
+- [ ] Check sync precision.
+Always at least 1 transaction seems to be coming up

 ## Not doing